CNES/DOI-server/server/src/site/markdown/architecture.md

 > > - The router of the admin application valids the credentials
 > > - The router calls the resource AuthenticationResource
 > > - The AuthenticationResource generates the token and sends back the token to the GUI
-> > - The authenticate.html page stores the token on the session and redirects on the right page
+> > - The login page stores the token on the session and redirects on the right page
-> > - The authenticate.html page asks to the server the list of projects related to the user
+> > - The login page asks to the server the list of projects related to the user
 > > - The server returns the list of projects
-> > - The authenticate.html page stores the list of projects.
+> > - The login page stores the list of projects.
-> > - The authenticate.htlm page asks to the server if the user is an admininstrator
+> > - The login page asks to the server if the user is an administrator
 > > - The server returns true
-> > - The authenticate.html page stores true.
+> > - The login page stores true.
-> > - The authenticate.html redirects to the doiCreation.html page and get access to the administrator menu
+> > - The login redirects to the dashboard page and get access to the administrator menu

 > #### Alternate Course
 > > - The page sends the credentials to the admin application
 > > - The router of the admin application valids the credentials
 > > - The router calls the resource AuthenticationResource
 > > - The AuthenticationResource generates the token and sends back to the GUI the token
-> > - The authenticate.html page stores the token on the session and redirects on the right page
+> > - The login page stores the token on the session and redirects on the right page
-> > - The authenticate.html page asks to the server the list of projects related to the user
+> > - The login page asks to the server the list of projects related to the user
 > > - The server returns the list of projects
-> > - The authenticate.html page stores the list of projects.
+> > - The login page stores the list of projects.
-> > - The authenticate.htlm page asks to the server if the user is an admininstrator
+> > - login page asks to the server if the user is an administrator
 > > - The server returns false
-> > - The authenticate.html page stores false.
+> > - The login page stores false.
-> > - The authenticate.html redirects to the doiCreation.html page and get access to the project and the administrator menu
+> > - The login redirects to the dashboard page and get access to the project and the administrator menu

 > #### Alternate Course
 > > - The page sends the credentials to the admin application
 > > - The router of the admin application valids the credentials
 > > - The router calls the resource AuthenticationResource
 > > - The AuthenticationResource generates the token and sends back to the GUI the token
-> > - The authenticate.html page stores the token on the session and redirects on the right page
+> > - The login page stores the token on the session and redirects on the right page
-> > - The authenticate.html page asks to the server the list of projects related to the user
+> > - The login page asks to the server the list of projects related to the user
 > > - The server returns an empty list of projects
-> > - The authenticate.html page stores the empty list.
+> > - The login page stores the empty list.
-> > - The authenticate.htlm page asks to the server if the user is an admininstrator
+> > - The login page asks to the server if the user is an administrator
 > > - The server returns false
-> > - The authenticate.html page stores false.
+> > - The login page stores false.
-> > - The authenticate.html sends an error saying that the user is not linked to a project
+> > - The login sends an error saying that the user is not linked to a project

 > #### Alternate Course
 > > - The page sends the credentials to the admin application
 > > - The router of the admin application valids the credentials
 > > - The router calls the resource AuthenticationResource
 > > - The AuthenticationResource generates the token and sends back to the GUI the token
-> > - The authenticate.html page stores the token on the session and redirects on the right page
+> > - The login page stores the token on the session and redirects on the right page
-> > - The authenticate.html page asks to the server the list of projects related to the user
+> > - The login page asks to the server the list of projects related to the user
 > > - The server returns an empty list of projects
-> > - The authenticate.html page stores the empty list.
+> > - The login page stores the empty list.
-> > - The authenticate.htlm page asks to the server if the user is an admininstrator
+> > - The login page asks to the server if the user is an administrator
 > > - The server returns true
-> > - The authenticate.html page stores true.
+> > - The login page stores true.
-> > - The authenticate.html redirects to the administration.html page and get access only to the administrator menu
+> > - The login redirects to the administration page and get access only to the administrator menu

 > #### Exception Course
 > > - The server does not accept the credentials.
-> > - The GUI remains on authenticate.html page and display the error
+> > - The GUI remains on login page and display the error

 > #### Postconditions
-> > The user is located on the doiCreation.html or on the administration.html
+> > The user is located on the dashboard or on the administration page